MuseApplications/MyFunGame/storyboard/Character sheet.md

 7. Hobbies/interests: Glee Club, Drama Club
 8. Special skills/abilities: Can sing well, gets the lead in school musicals
 9. Things that make this character happy: Being the center of attention, being the star of all the shows
-10. Temperament (easy-going, easily angered, etc.): Intense, competetive, anxious
+10. Temperament (easy-going, easily angered, etc.): Intense, competitive, anxious
 11. Insecurities: Feels like everyone is judging him, has imposter syndrome and a chip on his shoulder
 12. Any pet peeves?: People who don't like opera are jerks
 13. Any notable quirks?: Loud voice